menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in San Francisco, the Eddy St / Jones St neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the Eddy St / Jones St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
+The Eddy St / Jones St neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Eddy St / Jones St neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, the Eddy St / Jones St neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 98.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.